THE REQUIREMENTS AND PURPOSES OF THE TWO RESURRECTIONS

 - This is the first resurrection.

 It can be seen how very different the first resurrection is from the second resurrection.
 The dead do not come from the sea, from death, and from Hell, as in the second resurrection.
 The participants in the first resurrection are victorious saints.
 They are blessed and holy to the extent that the Lake of Fire, the second death, has no claim on them.
 The second death has no claim on them because there is no sin in them over which the Lake of Fire has authority (Revelation 2:11; 21:8).
-Their works have been wrought in God.
+Their works have been prepared in God.

 These are the enthroned judges of the Kingdom, the mighty kings and judges of the ages to come, the priests of God and of Christ.
 They will reign with Jesus throughout the thousand-year Kingdom Age by the power of incorruptible resurrection life.
 They have been crowned with life.